 Cruise bookings boosted after P&O sackings

-Cruise operator P&O Cruises launched a major advertising campaign stating it is no longer linked to P&O Ferries.
+Cruise operator P&O Cruises has launched a major advertising campaign stating it is no longer linked to P&O Ferries

-P&O Cruises says it experienced a boost in bookings after P&O Ferries was widely criticised for sacking nearly 800 seafarers.
+P&O Cruises says it experienced a boost in bookings after P&O Ferries was widely criticised for sacking nearly 800 workers.

-The cruise operator was attacked on social media last month by people who mistakenly believed it was linked to the ferry firm with a similar name.
+The cruise operator was attacked on social media last month by people who mistakenly believed it was linked to the ferry company with a similar name.

-It launched a major advertising campaign stating that they have been separate companies for two decades.
+It launched a major advertising campaign stating that they had been separate companies for two decades.

-Asked if this attracted new bookings, Paul Ludlow, president of P&O Cruises, said: “For sure.”
+Asked if this had attracted new bookings, Paul Ludlow, president of P&O Cruises, said: “For sure.”

 The advertising campaign included the line: “Our names may both begin with P&O. But that’s where the similarity ends.”